1. Why Bother with Drum Tuning?

 So producers tend to spend a long time getting a good drum sound before starting a recording session, often taking the first day or two just focusing on the drums, tuning and microphone placement, which can sometimes account for 15 - 25% of the whole recording session.

 Hopefully you agree, playing drums to a good level is really important, but it’s a huge asset if you can tune drums and get a great sound out of them too, which is equally applicable for studio engineers who regularly record drums.
 We’ve seen that beginners really need help learning about the concepts of drum tuning and putting their knowledge into practice and developing the skill quickly – it takes a long time to learn and to develop your hearing to the point where you can tune without any help or feedback of some kind.
 But we’ve also seen that professional drummers often need to tune quickly, repeatably, to an extreme level of consistency between sessions (for example on a big tour where the sound must be exactly the same every night).
-And, equally, our ears are only so good – we humans can only hear to an accuracy of a few Hz, and yet drums tuned to higher accuracy than our hearing can still vibrate and give a smoother sound, particularly if tuning to very specific music frequencies or trying to equalise a drumhead to perfect consistency.
+And, equally, our ears are only so good – we humans can only hear to an accuracy of a few Hz, and yet drums tuned to higher accuracy than our hearing can still vibrate and give a smoother sound, particularly if you are tuning to very specific music frequencies or trying to equalise a drumhead to perfect consistency.

 We know therefore that drum tuning isn't easy, and it's not something anyone should feel embarrassed about or inadequate if they find it hard.
 Most drummers will admit it took a few years before they felt truly confident with drum tuning, and others we have spoken to have spent all their careers (some very successful careers!) and still, after 20 or 30 years, they are not 100% confident with drum tuning.
 So, we're trying to demystify the 'black art' process once and for all.
 To make it a little more palatable, we suggest to break the act of drum tuning down into four specific tasks: